JvanKatwijk/terminal-DAB-xxx/README.md

 	mkdir build
 	cd build
-	cmake .. -DXXX=ON -DYYY=ON -DZZZ=ON
+	cmake .. -DXXX=ON [-DYYY=OFF] [-DZZZ=OFF]
 	make

-Note that if no device is selected, the SDRplay is selected as default.
+	sudo make install

+A device name should be passed as parameter, e.g. -DRTLSDR=ON or -DSDRPLAY=ON.

+The result is an executable dab-XXX-cli, where XXX is the name of the device.

 By default, the dab-xxx-cli with curses support is selected, use